Friday Flash Fiction

 Since Friday Flash Fiction began in September 2013, 100-word stories have remained its 'beating heart'.

 Normally, 100-word stories are scheduled for 07.00 BST (GMT in the winter) on the following Friday.
-However, where a large number of stories (more than 25) are due to be published on the same day, we publish a second batch around 10.30am.
+However, where a larger number of stories (more than 25) are due to be published on the same day, we publish the later ones EARLIER around 3.00 am.
+On the rare occasions where there are more than 50 stories, we'll post an even earlier set, probably around 2.00 am UK time.

 We have a FACEBOOK PAGE where regular contributors can share ideas and discuss stories.
 Why not join in?